cobalthq/cobalt-product-public-docs/content/en/BestPractices/api-rate-limiting.md

 In the following code sample, we:

-- Import the 'express-rate-limit' package.
+- Import the `express-rate-limit` package.
 - Define a custom rate limit for the API endpoint (`callLimiter`).
   - Set a time window of 1 hour (60 * 60 * 1000 ms).
   - Set max limits for that window (10 attempts).